100 Days of Rejection Challenge: overcome your fear of rejection

 • The teacher bought enough gifts for everyone to get one.

-• Students would come up one-by-one, choose a gift and give a to someone else, who would then come up choose another gift and give a to someone else.
+• Students would come up one by one, choose a gift, and give it to someone else, who would then come up, choose another gift, and give it to someone else.

 This initial rejection and fear of rejection would stay with Jia as he grew up.

-Even though Jia Jiang wanted to become an entrepreneur and conquer the world, he didn’t because he was afraid of rejection.
+Even though Jia wanted to become an entrepreneur and conquer the world, he didn’t because he feared rejection.

 Sometimes, effort alone isn’t enough to reach our goals.

-We need to try different and to pay attention to results to optimize what we are doing.
+We need to try different things and pay attention to results to optimize our actions.

-Jia talks about a time when he was 30 and he started his own company and he was rejected by an investment opportunity.
+Jia talks about a time when he was 30 and started his own company.
+He was rejected for an investment opportunity.
 He wanted to quit, but he thought of his idol Bill Gates: Would Bill Gates quit?

-A strategy he used was to search on the Internet, “how do I overcome the fear of rejection?”
+One strategy he used was to search the Internet for “How do I overcome the fear of rejection?”

-• He found a bunch of psychology articles talking about where fear of rejection comes from.
+• He found many psychology articles talking about where fear of rejection comes from.

-The problem was theses websites didn’t talk about how to overcome rejection.
-He needed a strategy.
+The problem was that these websites didn’t talk about how to overcome rejection.
+Jia needed a strategy.

 100 days of rejection challenge – Strategy #1: Go out there and get rejected 100 times to desensitize yourself from the pain of rejection

-Finally, he found rejectiontherapy.com which was a game and essentially encouraged people to go out for 30 days and get rejected every day at something.
+Finally, he found rejectiontherapy.com, a game that essentially encouraged people to go out for 30 days and get rejected every day at something.

-Jia Jiang took the strategy and decided instead of 30 days of rejection, he would try to get rejected 100 days.
+Jia took the strategy and decided that instead of 30 days of rejection, he would try to get rejected for 100 days.

-To keep himself accountable and honest, he decided to make a video blog of his efforts.
-He brainstormed a bunch of things he could do to get rejected and videotaped himself doing it.
+He decided to make a video blog of his efforts to keep himself accountable and honest.
+He brainstormed many things he could do to get rejected and videotaped himself.

 Overcoming Rejection – Strategy #2: Run away when they say no

 Jia decided to borrow $100 from a stranger.
-So he went to work, and asked a really big guy.
-The guy said no, and Jia felt so embarrassed, he ran away.
+So he went to work and asked a really big guy.
+The guy said no, and Jia felt so embarrassed that he ran away.

 Here’s the first video about borrowing $100 from a stranger.

-Jia had filmed his conversation to post it on his video blog.
-At home, when he was reviewing the footage (kind of like the way sports teams review gameplay), he noticed how scared he was…
+Jia had filmed his conversation to post on his video blog.
+At home, when he was reviewing the footage (kind of like how sports teams review gameplay), he noticed how scared he was.

-But he also noticed that the other person who said no – well, he didn’t really look scary.
-In fact, the other person even asked Jia to explain himself, but Jia used a strategy of apologizing and running away.
-(Which didn’t work.
-He didn’t get $100 from a stranger.)
+But he also noticed that the other person who said no – well, he didn’t look scary.
+The other person even asked Jia to explain himself, but Jia used a strategy of apologizing and running away which didn’t work.
+He didn’t get $100 from a stranger.

 • But he didn’t do any of that.
-The strategy he used was run away.
+The strategy he used was to run away.

-He recognized that every time he felt even just the slightest bit of rejection, he would run away from the situation as fast as he could.
+Jia recognized that whenever he felt the slightest bit of rejection, he would run away from the situation as fast as he could.
 A lot of us are like that.

 As a student, it’s hard to get feedback from the teacher.

-• We’re really disappointed when we don’t get a great mark.
+• We’re disappointed when we don’t get an excellent mark.

-• We develop this fixed mindset that we have to be fantastic at everything the first time we try something.
+• We develop this fixed mindset that we must be fantastic at everything the first time we try something.

-• So, we run away from trying harder, or from being curious about our mistakes.
+• So, we run away from trying harder or being curious about our mistakes.

-As teachers, a lot of us are fine to present in front of our students, but we find talking and sharing ideas at a staff meeting really hard.
+Many teachers are comfortable presenting in front of their students, but they find talking and sharing ideas at a staff meeting challenging.

-• Or asking for something from the principal can be really difficult.
+• Asking for something from the principal can be difficult.

 • Or saying no to a colleague asking for help is guilt-ridden.

-• Or we shy away from finding the courage to speak up about an issue that is important to us.
+• We might shy away from finding the courage to speak up about an important issue.

-So, after the video footage Jia had decided that the next strategy he would try would be to not run away and stay engaged.
+After reviewing the video footage, Jia decided that the next strategy he would try was to stay engaged rather than run away.

-Overcoming Rejection – Strategy #3 : When they say no, stay engaged and keep talking.
+Overcoming Rejection – Strategy #3 : Stay engaged and keep talking when they say no.

-This time, Jia went up to a restaurant, and asked the person for a burger refill – kind of like a drink refill, but with burgers.
+This time, Jia went to a restaurant and asked the person for a burger refill – like a drink refill, but with burgers.

-He had a conversation with the cashier, but the cashier said that didn’t do burger refills.
-What I find surprising is that he had a longer conversation than last time before he got rejected, so personally I would’ve felt I had stayed engaged and could run away when the cashier said no.
+He talked with the cashier, who said that they didn’t do burger refills.
+What I find surprising is that he had a longer conversation than last time before he got rejected.
+I would’ve run away when the cashier said no.

-But, Jia used the strategy of staying engaged and talking after they say no (instead of running away.)
-And so he continued to explain how much he loved the burgers and loved the restaurant, and if they did a burger refill, he would love them even more.
+But Jia used the strategy of staying engaged and talking after they said no (instead of running away).
+He continued to explain how much he loved the burgers and the restaurant, and if they did a burger refill, he would love them even more.

 The cashier said something about asking the manager about it, but they couldn’t do it today.
 Sorry.